1980 student protests in Kabul

 Large-scale organized protests by students in the city of Kabul, Afghanistan, paralyzed the education system and led to heavy clashes.
-The uprisings by students took place from late April to early June, 1980, demonstrating against the communist government of Babrak Karmal and the invading Soviet Union forces, calling for freedom and the withdrawal of Soviet forces.
-The protests were quelled and led to a large number of students being arrested, estimated between 400 to as many as 2000.
+The uprisings by students took place from late April to early June 1980, demonstrating against the communist government of Babrak Karmal and the invading Soviet Union forces, calling for freedom and the withdrawal of Soviet forces.
+The protests were quelled and led to a large number of students being arrested, estimated between 400 and as many as 2,000.
 Between 72 and 200 students lost their lives in the demonstrations.

 Background

 With Operation Storm-333 in December 1979, the Soviet Union launched a full-scale invasion of its central Asian neighbor and installed Babrak Karmal as the Afghan head of state.
 The invasion caused widespread opposition and panic, with armed Afghan mujahideen fighters gearing up a war against the Red Army.
 Meanwhile, opposition and unrest also occurred in urban areas, most notably in Kabul when thousands of residents rose up in February 1980 in the uprising of 3 Hoot, challenging the authority of the People's Democratic Party of Afghanistan.